Wouldn’t it be nice if French conversations followed a script?

 There I was, just trying to buy a few carrots at self-checkout when the attendant noticed my confusion at the machine.

 Note that vous (formal “you”) is employed since this is a more formal encounter.
 You and the attendant don’t know each other personally.

 GARDIEN (ATTENDANT): Excusez-moi, Madame.
-Vous devez les peser à la machine à l’arrière avec les légumes.
+Vous devez les peser à la machine dans le rayon fruits et légumes.
 (Excuse me, ma’am.
-You need to weigh them at the back with the vegetables.)
+You need to weigh them at the machine in the fruits and vegetable aisle.)